AntAndTim/SROCLSISDIY/src/main/java/semantic/Semantic analysis description.md

 10. [ ] (Until method hoisting is imlemented) Check if there is no usage of methods/variables defined below the current method
 11. [ ] Check if there is anything below return (optional)
 12. [ ] All variables should be initialized (description doesn't provide any default values)
+13. [ ] Check if generics are set for object initialization requiring it